 Method #5 Meditation From Lori A.:

 I have been teaching meditation for several years just to make myself practice regularly.
-The best CDI have found for deep relaxation and total concentration is a Yoga Nidra.
+The best music I have found for deep relaxation and total concentration is Yoga Nidra.
 I have been looking and looking for a really good recording and this month I found it!

 “Relax Deeply: Reduce Stress to Promote Wellness, Vitality, and Creativity” by Steve Wolf (Audio CD)